RazielZ/csnippets/README.md

 ### C Snippets
 Useful snippets of C codes that I use daily.

-Some are taken from other sources, some are written by me.
+Please note, that some of these snippets are taken from other sources and some are written by me.

+If you're offended by your code being here, please contact me at <f.fallen45@gmail.com>.

+Pull requests are accepted, patches as well.